Stremio/stremio-addon-sdk/README.md

     name: 'simple example',

-    // Properties that determine when Stremio picks this add-on
+    // Properties that determine when Stremio picks this addon
-    // this means your add-on will be used for streams of the type movie
+    // this means your addon will be used for streams of the type movie
     catalogs: [],
     resources: ['stream'],
     types: ['movie'],